NDP Wants Crackdown On Alcoholic Drinks After Teen's Accidental Death

-OTTAWA — The NDP is calling on the federal government to launch an emergency study into ways of better regulating high-sugar, alcoholic energy drinks after the death of a 14-year-old girl.
+OTTAWA — The NDP is calling on the federal government to launch an emergency study into ways of better regulating high-sugar, alcoholic drinks after the death of a 14-year-old girl.

 NDP health critic Don Davies told reporters Monday it's important for dangerous products, such as high-alcoholic drinks, to not be blatantly marketed to kids.
 He referenced the government's efforts to make upcoming marijuana packaging plain, suggesting a double standard.